paymill/paymill-wordpress/README.md

 WooCommerce support added

 == Upgrade Notice ==

+= 1.4.2 =

+* Common: Critical Fix when using 1.4.1, please update immediately to 1.4.2.

 = 1.4.1 =
 Maintenance Update with a hugh load of minor improvements and bugfixes